Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 Will you be better off than you are now?

-What has changed and what hasn't changed in 20 years regarding the fate of the working man?
+What has changed and what hasn't changed in 20 years regarding the fate of the working people?

 ### Part 1 A decision as big as the sky